cvc5/cvc5/docs/binary/quickstart.rst

 The primary input language for cvc5 is
 `SMT-LIB v2 <http://smtlib.cs.uiowa.edu/language.shtml>`_.
-We give a short explanation of the SMT-LIB v2 equivalent of the quickstart example here.
+We give a short explanation of the SMT-LIB v2 quickstart example here.

 First, we set the logic..